 Flooding possible.
 Be prepared.

-We are closely monitoring the situation.
-Field Teams are out clearing debris screens and checking rivers for blockages.
 Take care and avoid walking, cycling or driving through flood water.
 Don’t put yourself or others at risk.
-This message will be updated by 1PM on 13th February 2026 or as the situation changes.

 Information supplied by the Environment Agency

-This information last updated 12:49pm, Thursday 12th February.
+This information last updated 12:33pm, Wednesday 4th March.

 River Yeo from Yeovilton to Huish Episcopi including Ilchester and Long Load